secretGeek/pushpop/README.md

 Finished peeking?
 Click `peeking...` to hide the stack away.

+Nerdy note... in proper '[stack](https://en.wikipedia.org/wiki/Stack_(abstract_data_type))' parlance, 'peek' is the operation that lets you see the item on top of the stack without popping it.
+Looking at the entire stack is called 'snooping' (well that's the slang term we used at university when i was kid...)

 ## History

 While peeking, you can also view previously completed items, if you click `history...`.